Causantín mac Cináeda: Amlaíb and Ímar

-Viking activity in northern Britain appears to have reached a peak during Causantín's reign.
+Viking activity in northern Britain appears to have peaked during Causantín's reign.
 Viking armies were led by a small group of men who may have been kinsmen.
-Among those noted by the Irish annals, the Chronicle of the Kings of Alba and the Anglo-Saxon Chronicle are Ívarr—Ímar in Irish sources—who was active from East Anglia to Ireland, Halfdán—Albdann in Irish, Healfdene in Old English— and Amlaíb or Óláfr.
+Among those noted by the Irish annals, the Chronicle of the Kings of Alba and the Anglo-Saxon Chronicle are Ívarr — Ímar in Irish sources — who was active from East Anglia to Ireland, Halfdán — Albdann in Irish, Healfdene in Old English — and Amlaíb or Óláfr.
 As well as these leaders, various others related to them appear in the surviving record.

 Viking activity in Britain increased in 865 when the Great Heathen Army, probably a part of the forces which had been active in Francia, landed in East Anglia.
 The following year, having obtained tribute from the East Anglian King Edmund, the Great Army moved north, seizing York, chief city of the Northumbrians.
 The Great Army defeated an attack on York by the two rivals for the Northumbrian throne, Osberht and Ælla, who had put aside their differences in the face of a common enemy.
 Both would-be kings were killed in the failed assault, probably on 21 March 867.
 Following this, the leaders of the Great Army are said to have installed one Ecgberht as king of the Northumbrians.
 Their next target was Mercia where King Burgred, aided by his brother-in-law King Æthelred of Wessex, drove them off.